-Wimbledon: Facing Martina Navratilova on Centre Court
+Wimbledon: Claire Taylor recalls facing Martina Navratilova on Centre Court

 Feeling like a "doughnut" while she waited for the biggest day of her career to get going wasn't really in Claire Taylor's planning.

-The ultimate childhood tennis dream had been realised in one perfect draw; a Wimbledon wildcard leading to facing the legendary Martina Navratilova on Centre Court.
+The ultimate childhood tennis dream had been realised in one perfect draw - a Wimbledon wildcard leading to the British teenager facing the legendary Martina Navratilova on Centre Court.

-It was 1994 and nine-time champion Navratilova's farewell Championship at the All England Club.
-World number 360 Taylor, then 19, was steadily climbing the rankings, had just beaten a player in the top-50 at Eastbourne and would normally have had the unwavering support of the home British crowd.
+It was 1994 and set to be nine-time champion Navratilova's farewell appearance in singles at the All England Club.

+World number 360 Taylor, then 19, was steadily climbing the rankings, had just beaten a player in the top 50 at Eastbourne and would normally have had the unwavering support of the home crowd.

 But ruining a legend's day would not have gone down well.

-"When we came out they gave her a standing ovation for what seemed like forever, so I stood at the net like a doughnut waiting for her," the former British number two told BBC Sport.
+"When we came out they gave her a standing ovation for what seemed like forever, so I stood at the net like a doughnut waiting for her," Taylor, now Claire Shepherd after marrying Dean in 2013, told BBC Sport.

 "It didn't stop; it was incredible.
-I was just stood there and the umpire said 'it's okay this doesn't normally happen'.
+I was just stood there and the umpire said: 'It's OK, this doesn't normally happen.'

 - Wimbledon 2017: Murray starts against Bublik